Murray-Bridge-Bunyips/BunyipsLib/readme.md

 ## Using BunyipsLib for yourself
 BunyipsLib is distributed via a `git submodule`.
 This allows for direct source code modification by you, as BunyipsLib should work harmoniously with your codebase.

-To get BunyipsLib in your codebase, you'll need experience with `git` and the Gradle build system.
+To get BunyipsLib in your codebase, you'll need experience with `git`, the Gradle build system, and the command line (used in this tutorial).

 ### Integrating BunyipsLib into your codebase
 1. **Getting the code**